dirkagterhuis/dirkagterhuis.github.io/README.md

 - [ ] Something to track traffic
 - [ ] Make something to turn .md blogs into content
 - [ ] Convert to ts.
 Add types.
+- [ ] Make site available as both static (github pages) as Node.js app using Express.
+Something with the index.html embedding the /public/views/index.html, but then with all refs working.
+Try and determine whether it's static or not, and then serve the correct content accordingly, with the right references.

 # How to